-Largely extracting the sediment from the river at the concerned reservoir also leads to massive changes downstream.
-By trapping sediment in its tributary reservoirs, the German river Rhine alone - which certainly does not represent a major sediment carrier concerning worldwide average - is facing an annual sediment deficit of 2.5 million tons.
+Extracting large sediment quantities from the river upstream of the dam also leads to massive changes downstream.
+For Example, by trapping sediment in its tributary reservoirs, the German river Rhine alone - which certainly does not represent a major sediment carrier concerning worldwide average - is facing an annual sediment deficit of 2.5 million tons.
 To heal only major riverbed erosion damages an annual mass of more than 600.000 million tons of soil is dropped into the Rhine at its middle and lower reaches, causing significant expense.